One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity

 The \emph{Poisson matching lemma} (PML) framework introduced in \cite{li2021} has recently been used to establish various one-shot achievability results, including for JSCC \cite[Th.~4]{li2021}.
 Yet despite its versatility, the PML does not natively handle the specific multi-decoder setting that we tackle here.
 While the \emph{generalized PML} \cite[Lem.~3]{li2021} is conceptually related in that it allows for multiple attempts to recover the source, it applies more naturally to scenarios where one decoder returns the $K$ most promising outputs based on the order statistics of a single shared Poisson process, e.g.\ as could be done in list decoding for channel coding.
-In contrast, we deal with $K$ decoders operating independently without inter-decoder communication, which may naturally occur in a distributed setting.
+In contrast, we deal with $K$ decoders operating without inter-decoder communication.

 A key insight arising from the present work is that in the one-shot regime, using multiple decoders can unlock a \emph{codebook diversity gain} if we force the codebooks to be disjoint, an advantage which does not appear at long blocklengths.
 Via an extension of the PML which we call the \emph{list PML}, we derive coding schemes and achievable error bounds that make use of codebook diversity gain both with and without side information.
 Conversely, sharing one codebook between decoders enables a more familiar \emph{channel diversity gain} by virtue of having multiple independent looks through the channel.
 We conclude by proposing a hybrid approach that balances these two opposing strategies to optimize the achievable rate, accompanied by numerical analysis of the schemes over the binary symmetric channel (BSC). \ifpreprint\else An extended version of the paper is provided in \cite{extendedversion}. \fi